New Washington, Aklan: Economy

 As New Washington is surrounded by bodies of water such as Sibuyan Sea and Lagatik River.
 Fishing has been the leading livelihood among the people, alongside rice farming.
 The town has the largest area of ricefields among the municipalities in Aklan.

 The municipality operates two ports: one in Dumaguit and the other in Poblacion.
 The port in Dumaguit caters to passenger and commercial boats, while the port in Poblacion is only for the latter.
 Both ports serve as major trade routes between the province of Aklan and Manila.

 Education

+The New Washington Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

 All the barangays have either an elementary or primary school.
 There are four secondary schools: New Washington National Comprehensive High School and Montfort Technical Institute (MTI) in Poblacion, Candelaria National High School in Candelaria and Ochando National High School in Ochando.
-Montessori de Aklan (MDA),a primary school,is a branch of Montessori de Zamboanga Schools which is an affiliate of AMS or American Montessori Society in Polo, Tertiary education is centered at Aklan State University - College of Fisheries and Marine Sciences, which is located in Poblacion.
+Montessori de Aklan (MDA), a primary school, is a branch of Montessori de Zamboanga Schools which is an affiliate of AMS or American Montessori Society in Polo, Tertiary education is centered at Aklan State University - College of Fisheries and Marine Sciences, which is located in Poblacion.
 Vocational courses are also offered at MTI.
 Some families send their children to schools in Kalibo, Capiz, Iloilo and Manila, among others.